Women in Tri‑Cities STEM Tourism

 Other Notable Tri-Cities Women in STEM Tourism:

-With more than 30 years of museum experience, Rosanna knows how to share the story of significant people and places.
-Since 2017, Rosanna has been leading The REACH Museum in Richland, which shares the ongoing story of the Tri-Cities and the surrounding area.
-Named after the Hanford Reach, the longest free-flowing section of the Columbia River, the entire campus tells stories about the importance of the river to the community with four anchor galleries featuring natural history, agriculture, the Manhattan Project and the Cold War.
+With more than 30 years of museum experience, Rosanna knows how to share the stories of significant people and places.
+Since 2017, Rosanna has been leading the REACH Museum in Richland, which shares the ongoing story of the Tri-Cities and the surrounding area.
+Named after the Hanford Reach, the longest free-flowing section of the Columbia River, the entire campus tells stories about the importance of the river to the community with four anchor galleries featuring natural history, agriculture, the Manhattan Project, and the Cold War.

 Erin Steinert, Director of the CPCCo Planetarium and the Robert & Elisabeth Moore Observatory at Columbia Basin College